 Baking: Do you have a sweet tooth for cookies, pies, or muffins?
 Is pizza your favorite food?
 Learn how to bake items such as muffins, pizza crust, cookies, pretzels, communion bread, piecrust, crackers, and different kinds of breads in this class, and you will be able to make these tasty treats at home.

-First Aid and Adult CPR: Learn how to act fast in a medical emergency, and possibly save someone’s life!
+First Aid: Learn how to act fast in a medical emergency, and possibly save someone’s life!
 You will also learn about some natural remedies.
-If you pass the written and practical skills tests, you will receive a certificate from the American Red Cross for First Aid and Adult CPR.
+If you pass the written and practical skills tests, you will receive a certificate from the American Red Cross (ARC).
 Class fee: $35 (optional–only if you want the ARC certificate)

 Missionary Pilot Ground School: Ever dream of becoming a missionary pilot?
-This class will give you a jumpstart toward fulfilling that dream.
-At the end of the week (weather permitting), you will be able to take to the skies!
-Bring: Notebook, pens or pencils, and a pocket calculator.
-Minimum age: 12.
+This class will give you a jumpstart toward fulfilling your dream.
+The basic ground school course covers what you need to know before you are ready to take to the skies.
+Bring: Notebook, pens or pencils, pocket calculator.
+Minimum age: 14.
 Class fee: $60 for an actual flight lesson.

 Wilderness Survival: Have you ever wondered what you would do if you got lost in the wilderness?
 In this class you’ll learn how to live in the wild without everyday conveniences.
 Included will be wilderness safety, cooking over a fire, identifying useful and dangerous plants and animals, and shelter-building techniques.
 Weather permitting, campers will experience a night sleeping in a shelter that they have built.
-Bring: 3–4 inch sturdy knife, backpacker’s tarp (small enough to fit in a large pocket), small roll of paracord, a lighter, a water bottle with water, men’s camouflage cargo pants with multiple pockets and shirt, adult-size poncho, and a compass.
+Bring: 3–4 inch sturdy knife, small roll of paracord, a lighter, a water bottle with water, men’s camouflage cargo pants with multiple pockets and shirt, adult-size poncho, and a compass.